 MDH provides outpatient chemotherapy services in the Outpatient Infusion Service Area, located on second floor.
 A pleasant room with a TV and enjoyable surroundings allows for the procedure to be completed in comfort.
 Food and beverages are available as needed.
-Your family member may stay with you, or relax in the waiting room across the hall.
+Your family member may stay with you.
 For more information, contact the secretary on second floor at (309) 836-1562.

 The McDonough District Hospital Laboratory and Radiology departments are proud to offer a wide range of services and state-of-the-art equipment that aid in the diagnosis of cancer.
 Patients need not go out of town to receive the following diagnostic services: Spiral Computed Tomography (CT), Magnetic Resonance Imaging (MRI), Positron Emission Tomography (PET) CT, nuclear medicine, ultrasound, bone scans, mammography with Computer Assisted Detection (CAD), and Stereotactic Breast Biopsy.